 Innovations in Teaching Linguistics

 This article type is meant to introduce the Language readership to innovative pedagogical approaches.
-Innovation may encompass (1) novel topics in linguistics not traditionally included in the curriculum, (2) the implementation of novel pedagogical techniques in the linguistics classroom, or (3) novel collaborations for introducing linguistics in the K-16 curriculum.
+Innovation may encompass (1) novel topics in linguistics not traditionally included in the curriculum (including the General Education curriculum), (2) the implementation of novel pedagogical techniques in the linguistics classroom, or (3) novel collaborations for introducing linguistics in the K-16 curriculum.
 The purpose of this article type is to quickly and broadly share new approaches that can be adopted throughout the discipline.
 Required supplemental materials include an annotated syllabus and sample exercises or assignments for the course.

 Introduction: Introduce the topic or pedagogical innovation